emijrp/arctic-timecapsule/README.md

 # artic-timecapsule
-Some content I wish preserved in GitHub Artic Code Vault
+Some content I would like to preserve in GitHub Artic Code Vault